Aqirito/A.L.I.C.E/README.md

-# LangPlusWaifu REST API
+# A.L.I.C.E PROJECT

+A.L.I.C.E (Artificial Labile Intelligence Cybernated Existence)

-A REST API of an AI chatbot
+Is a REST API of an A.I companions.

 *Tested in Windows with Pytorch 2.0.0 with CUDA 11.7* *Python 3.10*